 How long does it take for acne scars to fade with microneedling?

 The severity of the acne scarring will determine how many treatments are needed.
-The more severe the scars, the more treatments needed.
-It may take 6–12 months to see the full collagen-inducing effects of the treatments because it takes time for collagen remodeling.
+The more severe the scars, the more treatments are needed.
+It may take 6–12 months to see the full collagen-inducing effects of the treatments because collagen remodeling takes time.
 Some may begin to see results after the first treatment.